1,000+ Opportunities

 Supporting documents available for download

-Based on current listing details, eligibility includes: Non-profit civil society organizations legally registered in Slovakia, independent of government and political parties, operating on a voluntary basis and not distributing profits to members.
+Based on current listing details, eligibility includes: Civil society organizations registered in Slovakia as non-profit entities, independent of government, political parties, and commercial organizations, including civic associations, foundations, and non-profit organizations providing public beneficial services.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to €25,000 per grant; €990,000 total pool Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.